 HUM 2250 STUDIES IN HUMANITIES: THE ROMANTIC ERA TO THE PRESENT (I) (3 CREDITS)

 This course is an interdisciplinary humanities course with a multicultural and global perspective.
 Drawing from the field of arts and letters, the course is a study of European culture from Romanticism to the present, as well as the cultures of Asia, Africa, and the contemporary Americas.
 This course is termed a writing intensive course.
 If completed with a grade of “C” or better, this course serves to complete part of the writing intensive course requirements.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 (I) International or diversity focus